Skip Navigation

 Eye Exam and Vision Testing

-Our dedicated team of providers have decades of clinical experience administering routine and comprehensive eye exams.
-We pride ourselves on treating each and every patient like family, and are gladly accepting new patients.
+Our dedicated team of providers has decades of clinical experience administering routine and comprehensive eye exams.
+We pride ourselves on treating every patient like family and are gladly accepting new patients.
 Since 1969, we have faithfully served the Greater Pittsburgh population, ensuring healthy vision in patients across all age groups.
 We believe that everyone equally deserves quality, compassionate eye care.
 You can put your ‘comprehensive eye exam near me’ searches to rest when you become a patient at North Park Ophthalmology.
 Call or book an appointment online today to get started!

 What is a Comprehensive Eye Exam?